aoki-h-jp/producthunt-mcp-research/docs/src/content/docs/reference/orchestrator.md

 - `fetcher` (`FetcherInstance`) - Fetcher instance
 - `repository` (`OrchestratorRepository`) - Repository wrapper
-- `options` (`SyncOptions`, optional) - Sync options
+- `options` (`SyncOptions`, optional) - Sync options (batchSize default: 5, maxItems default: 100)
 - `logger` (`Logger`) - Logger instance

 **Returns:**

 `AsyncResult<SyncStats, Error>` - Result with sync statistics

-**Automatic Resumption:**

-Automatically resumes from the last saved cursor position.
-The `nextCursor` field in the returned statistics indicates the position for the next sync operation.
+**Batch Processing:**

+1. Fetches one batch of posts (default: 5 items)
+2. Saves batch to Qdrant
+3. Updates cursor in `orchestrator/data/sync-cursors.json`
+4. Repeats until `maxItems` reached or no more data

+If interrupted, the next run will resume from the last saved cursor.

 ---

 ### syncTopics()

-Synchronizes all Product Hunt topics.
+Synchronizes Product Hunt topics in batches.
+Fetches topics batch-by-batch, saves each batch to Qdrant, and updates the cursor after each batch.

 ```typescript
 async function syncTopics(